Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench

-\paragraph{Attitude Detection (AD)}
+\subsection{Attitude Detection (AD)}

-Given a story $S$ and a statement $T$, the model identifies the attitude expressed within $S$.
-In the \textbf{Random} and \textbf{Category-Specific} settings, it determines the overall attitude including all characters, excluding cases where contradictions arise.
-If a story contains inconsistent mentions of certain values, those values will be removed when constructing the dataset.
-In the \textit{Multiple Attitude Setting}, the model identifies the attitude of a specific character.
-The model selects an answer from a predefined set of options, making this a multiple-choice task.
+To understand people’s values, the first step is to examine whether models can recognize preferences on specific topics.
+Accordingly, we evaluate whether the model can interpret attitudes expressed in conversation.
+Given a story $S$, a statement $T$, and a limited set of attitude options $\mathcal{O} = \{o_1, o_2, \dots, o_n\}$ (e.g., \textit{Agree}, \textit{Disagree}, \textit{Very often}, \textit{Not at all often}), the model identifies the attitude toward $T$ expressed in $S$ from options $\mathcal{O}$.
+In the \textbf{Random} and \textbf{Category-Specific} settings, it determines the overall attitude including all characters.
+In the \textbf{Multiple Attitude} setting, characters may hold different stances, and the model must identify the attitude of a specified character.

-\paragraph{Value Selection (VS)}
+\subsection{Value Selection (VS)}